- Federal Trial Bar, Northern District of Illinois

 - Regional finalist in the 2009 National Trial Competition

-Adam Rick's practice focuses on helping institutions defend against claims based on alleged malfeasance by their employees.
+Adam Rick helps institutions prevent and defend against claims based on alleged malfeasance by their employees.
+In particular, he works with schools and religious entities to implement policies and procedures that reduce the risk of harm to minors.
 At Burke, Warren, MacKay & Serritella, Adam is part of the Litigation and Religious Organizations practice groups.
-He has special expertise in the application of statutes of limitation to claims of negligence.

 Adam seeks successful outcomes for his clients both in and out of court.
 He has won cases on motion, at trial, and on appeal, but he appreciates that cases can also be won through negotiation.
 To that end, he has achieved multiple no-liability, walk-away settlements that did not require any payments by his clients.
 Adam’s most recent courtroom successes have resulted in summary judgment and dismissal of negligent supervision claims.